 - Critical wear and tear

-If your tire is in a good condition, you’re good to go, but if you find yourself checking all the boxes mentioned above, it’s time to get a new tire.
+If your tire is in good condition, you’re good to go, but if you find yourself checking all the boxes mentioned above, it’s time to get a new tire.
 Make sure that you always change both tires, if you opt for changing only one, it may lead to various issues.
 The tires will not match and there will be a risk of exhausting one tire involved.
 Most probably the older one.

+Step 5.
 Install The New Tire Tube

 Now that you know the condition of your tire, it’s time to install your new tire tube in the tire.
 Use your fingers to press the tube inside the tire.
 Make sure that your tube is following the shape of the tire when inserting.
 Watch out for any bending or twisting.

+Step 6.
 Reinstalling The Wheel

-After you have successfully managed to install the new air tube inside the wheel, it’s time to work on installing the wheel back on your rim.
 Look for an arrow on your tire, called “Direction of travel”.
 This arrow tells us about the direction the treads should be facing.
 Make sure that the arrow is facing in the forward direction.
 Some tires don’t have this arrow, meaning that they can go either way, so make sure to check for the arrow first.
 No matter whether your tire is old or new, you will need to follow the same process to put the wheel back on the wheel frame.

 Avoid using any tools at this step because they can cause damage to your tire tube.
 Your fingers are your best friend here.